fabrezi/Reactor/README.md

 # Reactor
-A SIngle Page Application blueprint for e-commerce sites in ReactJS
+A Single Page Application blueprint for e-commerce sites in ReactJS